 - Disability groups such as MDA, MS Society, etc.

 Medicaid is a health program for eligible low-income parents, children, seniors, and people with disabilities.
 It is jointly funded by the states and federal government, and is managed by the states, with each state having its own set of guidelines for eligibility.
-Medicaid programs vary from state to state, but all states are required to offer a comprehensive set of services to meet Federal requirements for coverage of children’s health care (from birth to age 21) under their program called Early Periodic Screening, Diagnosis and Treatment (EPSDT).
+Medicaid programs vary from state to state, however, all states are required to offer a comprehensive set of services to meet Federal requirements for coverage of children’s health care (from birth to age 21) under their program called Early Periodic Screening, Diagnosis and Treatment (EPSDT).
 Because of EPSDT, Medicaid can be a good source of funding support for children who use wheelchairs.
-Please refer to http://www.cms.hhs.gov/MedicaidGenInfo/ for more detailed information.
+For more detailed information, please refer to http://www.cms.hhs.gov/MedicaidGenInfo/.